openhab/openhab-addons/addons/binding/org.openhab.binding.modbus/README.md

 ### Scaling Example

-This example divides value on read, and multiplies them on write.
+This example divides value on read, and multiplies them on write, using JS transforms.

 `things/modbus_ex_scaling.things`: